pierrepaleo/portal/doc/chambollepock.rst

     \amin{x}{\frac{1}{2}\norm{A x - b}_2^2 + \lambda \norm{\nabla x}_1}
     $$

-where :math:`A` is a blur operator (for example a convolution with a Gaussian kernel).
+where :math:`A` is a linear operator.
 An attempt to solve this problem with the Chambolle-Pock algorithm would be to write

 .. raw:: html